KarlSchwenk/mobility-data-creator/README.md

 ---------
 ## Where Can I Contribute? 🤝
-If you find a use case for which the `mobility-data-creator` or the provided data can be helpful, feel free to use it.
+If you find a use case for which the `mobility-data-creator` or the provided data can be helpful, feel free to use it under the provided [MIT license](https://github.com/KarlSchwenk/mobility-data-creator/blob/main/LICENSE.txt) and make a friendly remark to this [repository](https://github.com/KarlSchwenk/mobility-data-creator/) or its creator [Karl Schwenk](https://github.com/KarlSchwenk).
 Furthermore, if adaptions of the source code could help to improve this tool, you are more than welcome to open an issue and discuss on how to integrate your suggestions.